loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 It may be tempting to overlook the importance of a good testing strategy when starting a new project.
 Initially, as the project is small and we mostly keep adding new code, even badly-written test suite seem to work well.
 However, as the project grows and matures, inefficiencies in the test suite can severely slow down the progress.

-An good test suite has the following properties:
+A good test suite has the following properties:

  - **Speed**: The test suite should complete quickly.
 A fast test suite encourages short red-green-refactor cycle, which makes it easier to spot problems, because there have been only few changes made since the last test run that passed.
 It also shortens deployment times, making it easy to frequently ship small changes, reducing the risk of major breakages.
  - **Reliability**: The test suite should be reliable.
 No developer enjoys debugging a failing test only to find out it was poorly written and failures are not related to any problem in the tested code.
 Flaky tests reduce the trust we have in our tests, up to point where we learn to ignore these failures, which will eventually lead to a situation when a test failed legitimately because of a bug in the application, but we did not notice.